renpy/renpy/sphinx/source/dialogue.rst

 the character object is used to control how the dialogue is shown.

 The final form consists of a string and a with clause which has a transition.
-In this case, the string is shown and a screen is shaken at the same time.
+In this case, th e string is shown and a screen is shaken at the same time.